That dollar amount reflects a 46.3% increase from $22.9 million five years earlier during 2018.

 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 This can result in a positive or negative trade balance.

-In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services, in this case for aircraft or spacecraft.
+In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 Below are exports from Bermuda that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bermuda’s goods trail Bermudian importer spending on foreign products.

-Bermuda has highly negative net exports and therefore deep international trade deficits for refined petroleum oils and, to a much lesser extent, petroleum gases under the mineral fuels-related products category.
+Bermuda has highly negative net exports and therefore deep international trade deficits for refined petroleum oils and petroleum gas under the product category mineral fuels including oil.

 Bermudian Export Companies